-Here, $(TPS^+-ABP^-)^$ is an electronically excited ABP.
+Here, (TPS+-ABP-)^{} is an electronically excited ABP.
 The decomposition of ABP in electronic excited state is also considered to give phenyl-substituted DPS and a proton, similarly to the case of the decomposition of TPS-TF upon exposure to DUV and VUV.
 However, this assumption cannot explain the difference between the ratios of phenyl-substituted DPS to DPS in PHS and ABP matrices.
 Also, the reaction (2-4) is considered to be suppressed in the presence of electron scavengers such as TPS-TF and ABP.
-The results of $\gamma$ radiolysis including those shown in Fig. 2-4 are summarized in Table 2-1.
-The HPLC area data of decomposition products were normalized with the corresponding TPS cation. mentioned ratio area As above, the 2-(phenylthio)biphenyl yield to DPS yield increased on the order of entry 1 (TPS-TF solution in acetonitrile), entry 12 (PHS film with 14 mol% TPS-TF), and entry 4 (14 mol% ABP film).
+The results of γ radiolysis including those shown in Fig. 2-4 are summarized in Table 2-1.
+The HPLC area data of decomposition products were normalized with the corresponding to TPS cation.
+As mentioned the ratio area above, of 2-(phenylthio)biphenyl yield to DPS yield increased on the order of entry 1 (TPS-TF solution in acetonitrile), entry 12 (PHS film with 14 mol% TPS-TF), and entry 4 (14 mol% ABP film).